Please report any fish death incidents or observations to the Fishers Watch Phoneline on 1800 043 536

 Lower Darling-Baaka Recovery Reach Fish Community Monitoring report (August 2023)

 There is a current risk of widespread fish kills across parts of NSW.
-There may be other fish death events that have not been reported directly to DPI Fisheries.
+There may be other fish death events that have not been reported directly to NSW Fisheries.
 To report fish deaths please contact 1800 043 536.
 This page will be updated as needed to maintain currency.

 Location and date kill observed | Cause and extent |